krist00fer/tessel-azure-labs/labs/notification-hub/README.md

 ### Part 1 - Create the mobile app ready to recive push notification from Azure Notification Hub
 * For Android App follow instructions on: <a href="http://azure.microsoft.com/en-us/documentation/articles/notification-hubs-android-get-started/">Get started with Notification Hubs - Android</a>
-* For Windows Phine App follow instructions on: <a href="http://azure.microsoft.com/en-us/documentation/articles/notification-hubs-windows-phone-get-started/">Get started with Notification Hubs - Windows Phone</a>
+* For Windows Phone App follow instructions on: <a href="http://azure.microsoft.com/en-us/documentation/articles/notification-hubs-windows-phone-get-started/">Get started with Notification Hubs - Windows Phone</a>

 ### Part 2 - Get the SAS Token